Updated July 2020

-Before using Pinterest for this blog, I told myself that I would dedicate one month to learning it so that I could utilize it properly right from the beginning and that’s exactly what I did.
+But before beginning my Pinterest journey, I told myself that I would dedicate one month to learning the platform inside-out so that I could utilize it properly right from the beginning and that’s exactly what I did.

-You’ll notice from the chart that I only started using Pinterest on February 15th, 2018, and since then I’ve received over 938 repins from over 689 different Pinterest users.
+You’ll notice from the chart that I only started using Pinterest on February 15th, 2018, and received over 938 repins from over 689 different Pinterest users.

-As promised, for the rest of this post, I’m going to show you exactly how I obtained these results so try not to miss any details and follow the steps I took as best as you can because if I did it, there’s no reason why you can’t too.
+As promised, for the rest of this post, I’m going to show you exactly how I obtained these results so try not to miss any details and follow the steps I took as best as you can because if I did it, there’s a chance you can do it too.

 Step 1: I created a custom graphic for all of my posts

-The first thing I learned from my Pinterest research is to create custom graphics for all of my posts to make my blog Pinterest-friendly.
+The first thing I learned from my Pinterest research is to create custom graphics for all of my posts to make my blog Pinterest-friendly (examples above).
 A non-Pinterest-friendly blog would be one with no decent graphics for others to pin and that’s a no-no.

 So, I spent the time to create custom graphics for all of my older posts and will continue to do so for my new posts.

-If you browse around on this blog, you’ll notice there’s a pinnable Pinterest image at the very top of each and every post.
+If you browse around on this blog, you’ll notice there’s a pinnable Pinterest image at the top or bottom of each and every post.
 Anyone that wants to repin my post can easily do so now (that includes you *wink wink*).

 I also made sure all of my pins look visually appealing.
 Honestly, if my graphics are poorly designed and don’t appeal to my audience, then nobody will want to repin them.
 I mean I definitely wouldn’t pin an ugly pin to one of my boards so why would I expect anyone to repin ugly pins from my blog?If your Pinterest graphics are poorly designed and don't appeal to your audience, then nobody will want to repin themClick To Tweet